 The Golitzins used Champoux Cabernet Sauvignon as the foundation of that famous bottling from the 2002 vintage, and Quilceda Creek matched that 100-point score with efforts from the 2003, 2005 and 2007 vintages.
 Wine Advocate has awarded Quilceda Creek seven perfect scores, and the Golitzins also have garnered 100-point scores three times from London-based Decanter magazine, placed three wines within Wine Spectator’s top 10 wines of the year and been named Wine Enthusiast’s Best Cabernet of the Year.

 Last year, the Golitzins released a portion of its library and turned sales of those bottlings into a $365,000 donation to the Restaurant Employee Relief Fund in the wake of the pandemic.

 Paul Champoux stepped away from his eponymous vineyard at the end of the 2014 harvest, and he handed the reins to Dan Nickolaus — another respected Horse Heaven Hills viticulturist.
 By 2017, the Golitzins hired Nickolaus to manage all of their vineyards, which include nearby Palengat, the fascinating riverside Mach One, also in the Horse Heaven Hills AVA, and Galitzine on Red Mountain.

 Nickolaus, a graduate of Washington State University, recently replanted 22 acres at Champoux Vineyard.
 The Golitzins had the 43,500 vines installed by hand.
-The project involved pulling out Chardonnay, Muscat, Lemberger and Marquette — a winter-hardy red variety developed at the University of Minnesota — with Cabernet Sauvignon and Cabernet Franc.
+The project involved pulling out Chardonnay, Muscat, Lemberger and Marquette — a winter-hardy red variety developed at the University of Minnesota — and replanting with specific clones of Cabernet Sauvignon and Cabernet Franc.
 The effort means Champoux Vineyards is 100% red Bordeaux varieties.